-The EEC found the admission criteria to be adequate and in line with those required by the Cypriot and Greek authorities.
-The assessment system and criteria regarding student course performance are clear and adequate to be communicated to the students.
-In general, the programme under review is carefully designed with learning objectives in line with the HOU and OUC's strategies as well as with international practices.
-The purpose, requirements, and LOs are aligned with the mission of the programme as well as the needs of the Greek, Cypriot, and international job markets.
-The EEC identified that there are internal policies and procedures in place to ensure the quality of the programme.
-Evidence of quality assurance procedures, as part of an ongoing review and development, was provided by both institutions.
-The quality assurance mechanisms are in place and align well with international standards.
-The programme is managed by the Academic Council (Professors from OUC and HOU).
-The DL unit practices are organised and established across both universities.
+The assessment system and criteria regarding student course performance are clear, adequate and are well communicated to the students.
+In general, the program under review is carefully designed with learning objectives in line with the OUC's strategies as well as with international practices.
+The purpose, requirements, and LOs are aligned with the mission of the program as well as the needs of the Greek, Cypriot, and international job markets.

+The EEC identified that there are internal policies and procedures in place to ensure the quality of the program.
+Quality assurance mechanisms are present and fairly well aligned with international standards.
+There is a number of quality assurance mechanisms and formal policies for the development and the management of the program of study.

-The structure and content include a high-quality curriculum, which is an important element of the programme.
-The programme's modules have various thematic areas orientated towards economics, accounting, finance, marketing and business.
+The structure and content include a high-quality curriculum, which is an important element of the program.
+The program's modules have various thematic areas orientated towards economics, accounting, banking, finance, marketing and business.
 This curriculum has a disciplinary character, covering most of the corporations' activities.
 Interdisciplinarity is strengthened via specific thematic areas within each module.

-The faculty of the programme involves experienced academics who act as the lecturers, online instructors and interact regularly with the students.
-The staff from OUC is mostly permanent staff and the staff from HOU is both permanent and adjunct staff, in the form of collaborating academic faculty from various Universities.
-The latter is the modus operandi of both OUC and HOU in their years of operation.
+The School of Economics and Management of the OUC involves experienced academics who act as lecturers, online instructors and interact regularly with the students.
+Faculty members are mainly permanent although visiting lecturers are hired in the form of collaborating academic personnel.
+All lecturers are PhD holders and usually are faculty members of other Cypriot and Greek Universities.
+The latter is the modus operandi of OUC in all years of operation.

-The final grade is based on three components: (a) assignments, which account for 30% of the final grade and include 2 written assignments and self-assessment exercises, (b) interactive activities (10%), and (c) the final online exams, which account for 60% of the final grade, delivered and monitored using Proctorio software.
-Retake exams are also available.
-Assignments are a fundamental part of the educational process and successful completion of the assignments is a prerequisite for taking part in the final examinations.
+The final grade is based on three components: (a) the assignment part for 30% of the final grade, including 2 written assignments and self-assessment exercises, (b) interactive activities (10%), and (c) the final online exams for 60% of the final grade, delivered and monitored by Proctorio software.
+Re-sit exams are also in place.

-The programme coordinator, Professor Christou, confirmed to the EEC that the instructors and teaching faculty design and update the module material regularly, in terms of written assessments and exams, and, if necessary, revise them accordingly.
+The program coordinator Professor Christou confirmed the EEC that instructors and program teaching faculty design and update the module material regularly, in terms of written assessments and exams, and, if necessary, revise it accordingly.